 9. Sick Bacchus by Caravaggio (Room VIII)

 Sick Bacchus is another famous painting by Caravaggio found in Scipione Borghese’s former estate.
 You may be wondering, “How many paintings did he paint?”
 He has over 300 known works in existence.
-He could paint one in two to three weeks, which made him very fast.
+He could paint one in two to three weeks—extremely fast even for a great artist.